 When and how do I apply for an Associate Degree or Certificate?

-You must schedule a counseling appointment to petition/apply for a degree and certificate usually during your last semester at EVC.
+You must schedule a counseling appointment to petition/apply for a degree and certificate usually during the first two weeks of your last semester at EVC.
 Check the Academic Calendar for the degree/certificate petition deadlines.

 How do I remove a Probation/Dismissal hold so that I can register?

-Schedule an appointment with an Equity Plus counselor who will meet with you to discuss your academic progress and determine your next steps.
+Schedule an appointment with a counselor who will meet with you to discuss your academic progress and determine your next steps.
 Visit the Academic Probation and Dismissal information page for more information.

 What is the maximum number of units I can take per term?
-What if I want to take more than the maximum units allowed?
+What if I want to take more than the maximum number of units allowed?

-Students can only take up to 7 units during the Summer or Intersession.
+Students can only take up to 7 units during the Intersession.
+Students can take up to 10 units per each summer session.
 Unlike the regular semester, you cannot petition to take more units during these times.

 How many times can I repeat a course?